Aviral1611/Aviral1611/README.md

 # 💫 About Me:
-🔭 Final year student at VIT Chennai.<br>👯 Aspiring Web developer and Data Scientist.<br>🤝 Interested in Python and Python based Tech stack.<br>🌱Currently researching about my new paper.<br>⚡ Eager to learn and grow.
+🔭 Final year student at VIT Chennai.<br>👯 Aspiring Web developer and Data Scientist.<br>🤝 Interested in Python and Python based Tech stack.<br>🌱Currently researching about my new paper on credit risk.<br>⚡ Eager to learn and grow.

 ## 🌐 Socials: